 Some dogs may require extra assistance when settling into their new life.
 For example, a puppy will require toilet training, or if you plan to eventually go back to work and leave your dog for extended periods of time, then they may require additional training on how to behave when they are left alone.

-The RSPCA has a fantastic booklet full of advice for bringing home a new pet on their website.
+Adopting a dog is an exciting time but there are also lots of considerations.
+The RSPCA has a fantastic booklet full of advice for adopting a dog on their website.

 Fri Feb 21 2020